mercadopago/devsite-docs/guides/checkout-pro/preference-multiple-items.en.md

 # Preference for multiple items

-If you need to create a preference for more than one item, you must add them as a list.
-Use the codes below to create a preference for multiple items.
+If you need to create a preference for more than one item, you must add them as a list and their respective attributes.

+To create a preference for multiple items, use one of the SDKs available below.

+> In addition to the SDKs, it is also possible to create a preference for various items from the preferences API.
+To do so, send a **POST** with all the information regarding the product/service to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post) and execute the request.

 [[[
 ```php